findtimk/TweetGPT_Lambda/README.md

 > respondGenerator

-For each function, write the code manually in function's codepad and deploy it.
+For each function, write (copy & paste) the code manually in function's codepad and deploy it.

 ## Required packages